chrisgrieser/nvim-scissors/README.md

 		width = 0.6,
 		border = vim.o.winborder,
 		keymaps = {
-			-- if not mentioned otherwise, the keymaps apply to normal mode cancel = "q",
+			cancel = "q",
 			saveChanges = "<CR>", -- alternatively, can also use `:w` goBackToSearch = "<BS>",